 - Start by opening the hood on your vehicle.
-Make sure the engine has cooled down or you risk getting burned.
+Ensure the engine has cooled down, or you risk getting burned.

 - Look carefully at your old serpentine belt and note how it is routed.
 Draw a quick sketch if necessary.

 - Place the 17 mm wrench on the tensioner bolt and turn up the tensioner to release pressure on the belt.
 Getting to the tensioner bolt is tricky as there isn't too much room.
 Be careful with the wrench making sure it doesn't slide off the tensioner.